wsydney76/craft4-ddev-starter/README.md

     * Sitemap
     * Search powered by Sprig
     * Default: just heading and blocks
-    * Nav item: Does not have its own content, it creates a primary navigation item that lists its children in a dropdown
+    * Nav item: Does not have its own content, it creates a primary navigation item that lists its children in a dropdown, or renders a custom template in the dropdown panel.
     * Section Index: Create a simple index page for new sections.
     * Page Template: Create a page that renders a custom page template, e.g. for more specific section indexes with eager loading enabled.
 * News section